My recommended drug/supplement stack

 Transparent Peptides, 30 capsules: $146

-Remember, this is not medical advice.
+Remember, some people get unpleasant side effects.
+This is not medical advice.

 Joint issues